Bachelor-Thesis-Mobai-2025/mouse-tracking-static/README.md

 - Mouse movements (to calculate speed, acceleration, jerk, and curvatures).

+## Contributing
+Fork the repository.

+Create a new branch: git checkout -b feature/new-feature.

+Commit your changes: git commit -m 'Add new feature'.

+Push to the branch: git push origin feature/new-feature.

+Open a pull request.

+## License
+This project is licensed under the MIT License

 - Hesitation (based on pauses or lack of movement).

 - Deception flags based on patterns observed during the interaction.